osmandin/adml/README.md

 Configuration
 ---------------

-Make sure you have connection.props as follows for ASpace lookup and user credentials:
+Make sure you have connection.props in the following format for ASpace lookup and user credentials:

 ```sh
 login_password=